 Fried fish in a cone -- sounds amazing (and not unlike the Cape Cod seafood platters I grew up with, or the pescaíto frito I now eat with Alejandro in Cadiz).
 This is called cuoppo in Naples, and might include small fried anchovies, squid, white fish, or even zucchini blossoms.

 Where to try cuoppo in Naples: Get a piping hot cone at Il Cuoppo Friggitori Napoletani or try it from I Fritti di Serafino.

 12. Spaghetti alle Vongole

 Last but not least, one of my grandmother's favorite dishes, and one I often ordered growing up in New Jersey's Italian-American dining halls.
-Spaghetti alle Vongole is popular throughout Italy, but said to come from Campania.
+Spaghetti alle Vongole is popular throughout Italy but is said to come from Campania.
 It would explain why it's a mainstay in New Jersey, where many immigrants came from Campania.
-A simple dish, it's really nothing more complicated then spaghetti, clams, garlic, olive oil, white wine and parsley.
+A simple dish, it's really nothing more complicated than spaghetti, clams, garlic, olive oil, white wine, and parsley.
 But when done well, it's comfort food at its very best!

 See also: The art of homemade pasta in Bologna

 These are my top 12 must try foods in Naples - though I have a feeling my friend Sara would have many more to add!
 Two things that didn't make my list are rum baba and limoncello, both worth trying if visiting Naples, but not my top picks.